-The third Outstanding Variable Payment Swap is between the County and Morgan (formerly The Chase Manhattan Bank).
-That transaction has a notional amount of \$70,000,000, an effective date of February 1, 2002, a termination date of February 1, 2031, and a fixed rate (for determining payments to be made by Morgan) of 5.17%.
-Morgan has the option to cancel this transaction on the first calendar day of any month occurring after January 31, 2007.
-Because of the related Interim Reversal transaction, until February 1, 2007, the only scheduled payments are payments from Morgan to the County determined by applying a net fixed rate of

-1.225% to said notional amount (provided that Morgan has an option to cancel the Interim Reversal transaction on February 1, 2005, and semiannually thereafter until February 1, 2007).
+The third Outstanding Variable Payment Swap is between the County and The Chase Manhattan Bank ("Chase").
+That transaction (the "Chase Variable Payment Transaction") has a notional amount of \$70,000,000, an effective date of February 1, 2002, a termination date of February 1, 2031, and a fixed rate (for determining payments to be made by Chase) of 5.17%.
+Chase has the option to cancel the Chase Variable Payment Transaction on the first calendar day of any month occurring after January 31, 2007.
+Because of the related Interim Reversal transaction, until February 1, 2007, the only scheduled payments are payments from Chase to the County determined by applying a net fixed rate of 1.225% to said notional amount (provided that Chase has an option to cancel the Interim Reversal transaction on February 1, 2005, and semiannually thereafter until February 1, 2007).

-In addition to the Outstanding Variable Payment Swaps, the County has entered into certain fixed payment swap transactions (referred to herein as the "Outstanding Fixed Payment Swaps").
-The first Outstanding Fixed Payment Transaction is between the County and Morgan and relates to the issuance of the Series 2002-A Warrants (the "Initial Fixed Payment Transaction").
-The Initial Fixed Payment Transaction has notional amount of \$110,000,000 (which notional amount amortizes according to the mandatory redemption schedule of the Series 2002-A Warrants), an effective date of February 15, 2002, and a termination date of February 1, 2042.
+In connection with the issuance of the Series 2002-A Warrants, the County and Chase have entered into a fixed payer swap transaction with a notional amount of \$110,000,000, an effective date of February 15, 2002, and a termination date of February 1, 2042.
 Under such transaction, the County (a) is obligated to make semiannual payments calculated by reference to said notional amount and a fixed rate of 5.06% and (b) is entitled to receive monthly payments calculated by reference to said notional amount and the BMA Municipal Swap Index.
 The County expects that the payments that the County will receive pursuant to such transaction will approximate (both in amounts and in dates of payment) the payments of interest due on the Series 2002-A Warrants.

-In connection with the issuance of the Series 2002-C Warrants, the County has entered into separate Outstanding Fixed Payment Transactions with Morgan and Lehman Brothers with an aggregate notional amount equal to \$839,500,000 (which notional amount amortizes according to the mandatory redemption schedule of the Series 2002-C Warrants), an effective date of October 23, 2002, and a termination date of February 1, 2040.
-Under such transactions, the County is obligated to make semiannual payments calculated by reference to said notional amount and a fixed rate of 3.92% and is entitled to receive monthly payments calculated by reference to the same notional amount and an interest rate equal to 67% of onemonth LIBOR (London InterBank Offered Rate).
-Neither the County nor any counterparty involved in these transactions has an option to terminate earlier than the designated termination dates in the absence of certain extraordinary events such as a rating downgrade of the County.
+In connection with the issuance of the Series 2002-C Warrants, the County has entered into separate swap transactions with JP Morgan Chase Bank, Bank of America, N.A. and Lehman Brothers with an aggregate notional amount equal to \$839,500,000, an effective date of October 23, 2002, and a termination date of February 1, 2040.
+Under such transactions, the County is obligated to make semiannual payments calculated by reference to said notional amount and a fixed rate of 3.92% and is entitled to receive monthly payments calculated by reference to the same notional amount and an interest rate equal to 67% of one-month LIBOR (London InterBank Offered Rate).